mattsoulanille/NovaJS/README.md

 By default the JS release runs on port 8000 but can be changed by editing the `port` variable in `settings/server.json`.
 Assuming you installed on the machine you would like to play from, navigate to [localhost:8000](http://localhost:8000).

-## Running the Tests
-The available tests can be run with `yarn test`.

 ## Deployment
 Deployment for the js release is the same as installation, however, the port used for the server can be changed by editing the `port` variable in `settings/server.json`.
-The main branch does not support deployment yet.
+For the main branch, build the docker container with `yarn bazelisk build //nova:nova_image.tar` and then deploy the docker container located at `dist/bin/nova/nova_image.tar` to whatever hosing service you want.
 ## Contributing

-TBD once the rewrite has feature parity with the js version.
+Accepting PRs, but this project is still in early stages.
+Documentation is poor at best.
+See the issues tab for good first issues (although there might not be any at the moment).

+## Project Structure
+The project is organized as a monorepo and has several subpackages:
+* `nova`: The server, client, and engine for NovaJS.
+* `novaparse`: Parses Nova Files and Plug-ins.
+* `novadatainterface`: The interface implemented by `novaparse` and used by `nova`.
+It's a separate package because it made development easier while the project was using lerna to manage its monorepo, but it could perhaps be merged into `nova` (but this is low priority).
+* `nova_ecs`: The Entity Component System used by NovaJS.

+(Why does `nova_ecs` use snake case while the others don't?
+I don't actually know.
+I should change `novaparse` and `novadatainterface` into `nova_parse` and `nova_data_interface`)

 ## Known Bugs
 * Ship velocity scaling is wrong in that ships are far too fast.
 I think the scale should be 3/10 of what it currently is, but Nova gives a speed boost to the player when they're not playing in strict mode, so I don't know what the actual scale is.
 Perhaps the coordinate system needs to be redone so that no scaling is needed for non-player ships?